brandur/sorg/content/drafts/webhooks.md

 ## What makes webhooks great (#features)

 We've talked mostly about the shortfalls of webhooks, but they've got some nice properties too.
-Here are a few favorites.
+Here are a few of their best aspects.

 ### Automatic load balancing (#balancing)

-A commonly discounted but _amazing_ feature of webhooks is that they provide automatic load balancing and allow a consumer's traffic to ramp up gracefully.
+A commonly overlooked but _amazing_ feature of webhooks is that they provide automatic load balancing and allow a consumer's traffic to ramp up gracefully.